Branko Pešić

 Branko Pešić (Бранко Пешић, [brâːŋko pěʃitɕ]; 1 October 1922 – 4 February 1986) was a Serbian politician in SFR Yugoslavia.

-Pešić was a member of the Yugoslav Partisans during the Second World War and was the Mayor of Belgrade from 1964 to 1974.
+Pešić was a member of the Yugoslav Partisans during the Second World War and was the Mayor of Belgrade from 1965 to 1974.
 He is widely remembered as one of the most popular Belgrade mayors as his decade-long tenure saw the construction and completion of many important projects.

 Career

 Pešić was born on 1 October 1922 in Zemun to father Dimitrije "Mita" (1900–1976) and mother Anka (1897–1983).
 He completed elementary school in Zemun and high school at the Zemun Gymnasium.
 After that he studied law at the University of Belgrade.
 As a student of the Zemun Gymnasium, he joined the youth revolutionary movement and became a member of the League of Communist Youth of Yugoslavia (SKOJ).

 After the invasion and occupation of the Kingdom of Yugoslavia in 1941, he left his studies and joined the anti-fascist movement in Yugoslavia.
 He first worked politically in occupied Zemun and its surroundings where he took part in preparing and organizing sabotages and diversions against the occupying forces.
 He later joined the Yugoslav Partisans where he entered into Bosnia as a member of the Vojvodina Brigades.
 During the war he was a political commissar and battalion commander.
-He became a member of the Communist Party of Yugoslavia in 1942.
+He became a member of the Communist Party of Yugoslavia (KPJ) in 1942.

 After the end of the war, he graduated from the Đuro Đaković Political School and had various political functions.
 He was a member and secretary of the Committee of the Communist Party of Serbia for Zemun, the SKOJ Committee secretary for Zemun and Belgrade, member and secretary of the City Committee for the League of Communists of Serbia and the president of the Socialist Alliance of Working People of Yugoslavia City Council for Belgrade.

 He was also a member of the Bureau of the Central Committee of the People's Youth of Serbia, the president of the Zemun City Municipality Assembly from 1955 to 1958, an instructor in the Central Committee of the League of Communists of Serbia, secretary for commodity traffic in the Executive Council of the Socialist Republic of Serbia and the Vice-President of the Presidency of SR Serbia.
 He was also President of the Assembly of SR Serbia from 1982 to 1984.

 He was chosen as a Member of Parliament of the Republic Assembly of SR Serbia and the SFR Yugoslavia Assembly numerous times.
 He was chosen as a member of the Central Committee of the League of Communists of Serbia at the Fourth and Fifth Congresses of the party.

 He also served as president of the Football Association of Yugoslavia from 1953–1955 and 1956–1957.